ksOAn6g5/TaiSu/README.md

 TaiSu（太素）--A 166M multimodal dataset for Chinese Vision-Language Pretraining
 ![word cloud](/imgs/all_wc.png)

-## Data download ##
+## Dataset download ##
 The image urls and corresponding texts will be stored in a CSV file.
-And the pre-extracted image-features will be stored in a lmdb database.
 The dataset is now under proccessing, we will release it as soon as possible.
 Baidu cloud link:
 * URLs&captions for TaiSu dataset:

+## Pre-extracted image embeddings
+We provide the image embeddings extracted with CLIP's RN101 and ViT-B/32 variants.
 * Pre-extracted image features:
 ## Pretrained models ##
  Models trained on the web data of TaiSu and on the complete data of TaiSu are now availbale.